 This document described integration with PrintHand, a mobile printing application for Android devices.
 The purpose of integrating with PrintHand is to provide printing capabilities to applications.
 There are different ways to integrate with PrintHand depending on the application, its content and other requirements.
-You can check our sample application that shows possible integration options.
+You can check our sample application on GitHub that shows possible integration options.
 This project requires Android Studio.

 This is the easiest way to integrate with PrintHand.
 It's based on the standard Android intent SHARE which will trigger PrintHand among other applications.
 PrintHand app needs to be installed on the device.
 Many Android apps (Gallery, etc.) already have sharing mechanism, and without any knowledge of PrintHand can print their content.